intmus/intas19-20/_24-midterm-exam-review/assignment-forum.md

 ### What to Prepare

 - **This week's quiz**: On Tuesday 3/5/19, there will be a quiz on rhythmic dictation in compound time with syncopations.

-Thursday 3/7/19 will be the midterm exam.
+- **Midterm Exam**: This will take place during class time on Thursday 3/7/19.

 - **This week's audits** will be on the material we discussed during the Tuesday 2/28/19 lecture.
 Please prepare the materials listed in Unit 23.